nitinjmv/my-notes/development/java.md

 <mark>**Question:** What Is an Immutable Class, and How Can You Create One?

 **Answer:** An instance of an immutable class cannot be changed after it's created.
 By changing we mean mutating the state by modifying the values of the fields of the instance.
-Immutable classes have many advantages: they are thread-safe, and it is much easier to reason about them when you have no mutable state to consider.
+Immutable classes have many advantages: they are thread-safe.

 To make a class immutable, you should ensure the following: